encord-team/encord-active/README.md

 `$ encord-active import project`

-Note, there are also options for importing projects from, e.g,.
+> There are also options for importing projects from, e.g,.
 KITTI, CVAT, and COCO.
 Find more details in [the documentation][encord-active-docs-workflow-import-data].

 ## ⭐ Concepts and features